ironhack-labs/lab-profile-app/README.md

 # LAB | React IronProfile

-Profile page is one of the most common features you will need to add to your projects, so today we are going to practice creating one.
+The profile page is one of the most common features you will need to add to your projects.
+Today we are going to practice creating one.

 ## Introduction

-We will create a backend REST API using NodeJS and a front-end app using React where users will be able to **signup, login, upload a profile picture, check their profiles and edit it.**
+We will create a backend REST API using NodeJS and a front-end app using React where users can sign up**, log in, upload a profile picture, check their profiles, and edit it.**

 ## Setup